 CPAC deletes tweet criticising support for Ukraine against Russian invasion

+Comes as a majority of Republicans voted against giving aid to Ukraine

-The Conservative Political Action Conference’s Twitter account deleted a tweet criticising Congress passing aid to Ukraine amid Russia’s invasion on Friday.
+The Conservative Political Action Conference’s Twitter account deleted a tweet criticising Congress for passing aid to Ukraine amid Russia’s invasion on Friday.

-On Friday evening the account for the popular conservative gathering tweeted about Russian President Vladimir Putin’s annexation of certain territories in Ukraine and Congress’s recent passage of additional aid to Ukraine.
+On Friday evening, the account for the popular conservative gathering tweeted about Russian President Vladimir Putin’s annexation of certain territories in Ukraine and Congress’s recent passage of additional aid to Ukraine.

 “Vladimir Putin announces the annexation of 4 Ukrainian-occupied territories,” the tweet said.
 “Biden and the Dems continue to send Ukraine billions of taxpayer dollars.
 Meanwhile, we are under attack at our southern border.
 When will Democrats put #AmericaFirst and end gift-giving to Ukraine?”

 The Senate passed a continuing resolution to keep the government open until 16 December on Thursday which the House passed on Friday that included $12.3b in aid for Ukraine.
+President Joe Biden signed the resolution to prevent a government shutdown.

+Every House Democrat voted for the legislation on Friday but only ten Republicans supported it with 201 Republicans opposing it, including House Minority Leader Kevin McCarthy as well as hardline conservatives like Representatives Marjorie Taylor Greene of Georgia, Matt Gaetz of Florida and Lauren Boebert of Colorado.

+Ms Greene for her part vocally criticised aiding Ukraine, comparing Mr Biden to a mob boss.

 Register for free to continue reading